 Previously, I held Assistant Professorship positions at Royal Holloway, University of London, the University of Kent and Swansea University.
 I worked as a Political Data Scientist at UK Labour Party HQ and advised the Data, Strategy and Elections teams as part of their 2024 General Election campaign.
 I completed my postdoc at the London School of Economics and Political Science, and I hold a PhD in Political Science from Trinity College Dublin.
 I have held visiting fellowships at the University of Oxford (DPIR) and at the European University Institute (Robert Schuman Centre).

-I specialise in democratic resilience and innovation, electoral behaviour and public opinion analysis, persuasion and campaign strategy with a focus on European (incl.
-British) and European Union politics.
-I am a computational social scientist, and I leverage machine learning (predictive modelling, large language models for quantitative text analysis) and experiments (survey/lab) in my research.
+I specialise in democratic resilience and innovation, electoral behaviour and public opinion analysis, persuasion and campaign strategy with a focus on British and European (incl.
+European Union) politics.
+I leverage experimental methods (survey/lab) and machine learning,such as predictive modelling and computational text-as-data methods (incl.
+LLM approaches) in my research.

-My research focuses on democratic resilience: it investigates key contemporary democratic challenges such as political polarization, populism, representation failures, information manipulation, inequalities (economic, social, political), and democracy's expansion to the supranational realm.
-My research has four main areas of application:
+My research focuses on democratic resilience: it investigates key contemporary democratic challenges such as political polarization, populism, representation failures, information manipulation, AI, inequalities (economic, social, political), and democracy's expansion to the supranational realm.

 Selected Publications